Cold much? Where I live, winter temperatures are often in the single digits. No matter where you live, keeping warm is a basic need that we all share.

 1. Dress in layers

 To avoid getting overheated inside, wear layers.
 I recommend a “wicking” polyester (or silk) undershirt next to your skin versus cotton.
 I gave a polyester t-shirt to my father and he keeps talking about the amazing difference as if I had invented sliced bread!
+Just don’t layer yourself so much that you’re pouring sweat.
+The idea is to keep your body warm AND dry.

 One reader adds, “I can’t imagine surviving cold weather, inside or out, without a stretchy fleece neck warmer.
 I have several and I put one on when watching television or reading to avoid turning up the thermostat.
 Just think about summertime when you are feeling too hot—if you can, you try to cool down by opening your collar.
 We are using the reverse of that principle here.”